-

 To copy timing from one subtitle set to another:

-3. Click Timing Tools (clock) icon above the editing (middle) panel and select Copy Timing item from the menu.
-In the confirmation pop-up, click Continue.
+Click the Timing tools menu above the editing (middle) panel and then click the Copy all timing item from the menu.
+In the confirmation pop-up, click the Continue button.

-5. If something is not right, you can make corrections - insert, delete, split, or merge subtitles where necessary - and execute Copy Timing again.
+If something is not right, you can make corrections - insert, delete, split, or merge subtitles where necessary - and then try to Copy all timing again.
 You may repeat these actions as many times as needed.
 Also, you have the option to revert all the changes and reload the last saved version for the language you are editing.

-6. When you are happy with the results, make sure you save your work!
+When you are happy with the results, make sure that you save your work!

-What happens if source set and target set have different number of subtitles?
+What happens if the source set and target set have different numbers of subtitles?

 For optimal results, please make sure that the numbers of subtitles in the source and the target subtitles match.
 If you find they are different, you can: